UptimeVentures/www/content/posts/elegant-forms-with-ufs/index.md

 Here at [Uptime Ventures][ufs], we're always interested in tools that ease common developer processes.
 All applications, regardless of platform, need to receive user input, which is generally a form.
-In early 2018, I wondered if we could invent a cross platform library that tidied user experience flows when dealing with complex inputs.
+In early 2018, I wondered if we could invent a cross platform library that tidied user experience flows and enhance developer happiness when dealing with complex inputs.

-To my surprise, we've done it.
+We've done it, and the result is even better than I could've hoped for.
 Allow me to introduce the [Ultimate Form System][ufs] (UFS); a concise form validation library, designed to meet our demanding needs, and now available to you.
 UFS presents a unified API that feels natural across iOS, Android, and the web, starting with tools provided by React